Mikolaj/horde-ad/README.md

 For development, copying the included `cabal.project.local.development` to `cabal.project.local` provides a sensible default to run `cabal build` with.
-Then a command like
+For extensive testing, a command like

-    cabal test minimalTest --enable-optimization --test-options='-p "Simple QuickCheck of gradient vs derivative vs perturbation"'
+    cabal test minimalTest --enable-optimization -f test_seq

-ensures that the code is compiled with optimization and so executes the rather computation-intensive testsuite in reasonable time.
+ensures that the code is compiled with optimization and so executes the rather computation-intensive testsuites in reasonable time.

 Running tests
 -------------

-The test suite is run in parallel mode by default:
+The test suite can run in parallel but, if so, the PP tests need to be disabled:

-    cabal test shortTestForCI --enable-optimization
+    cabal test simplifiedOnlyTest --enable-optimization --test-options='-p "! /PP/"'

-However, this may cause extra printf messages from within the tests to be out of order.
-To keep your screen tidy, simply redirect `stderr`, e.g.: `2>/dev/null`:
+Parallel run may cause the extra printf messages coming from within the tests to be out of order.
+To keep your screen tidy, simply redirect `stderr`, e.g. via: `2>/dev/null`:

-    cabal test shortTestForCI --enable-optimization 2>/dev/null
+    cabal test simplifiedOnlyTest --enable-optimization --test-options='-p "! /PP/"' 2>/dev/null

-You can also run the test suite sequentially:
+You can also run the test suite sequentially and then all tests can be included and the extra printf messages are displayed fine most of the time:

-    cabal test shortTestForCI --enable-optimization -f test_seq
+    cabal test simplifiedOnlyTest --enable-optimization -f test_seq

 Coding style